-TinyCLR OS is our take on the .NET Micro Framework to enable managed .NET development using Microsoft's Visual Studio on embedded devices -- including debugging!
+TinyCLR OS is our path forward that started with the .NET Micro Framework to enable managed .NET development using Microsoft's Visual Studio on embedded devices -- including debugging features!
 All you need to get started is Visual Studio, a TinyCLR device, and a USB cable.
-Keep in mind that it is still an alpha so there is still a lot more to come.

 Better yet, all libraries are available through NuGet.
 Because of this, there will be no SDK to install or machines to lock to specific versions.
 Simply use NuGet to download any needed version of any needed library on a per-project basis.

 To set a system to use TinyCLR OS:

 - If you don't already have Visual Studio 2017, download and install the freely available Visual Studio Community 2017.

 - Download and install the newest TinyCLR OS Visual Studio extension.